ibm-cloud-docs/schematics/cli-reference.md

 To create a workspace, you must specify your workspace settings in a JSON file.
 Make sure that the JSON file follows the structure as outlined in this command.
 {: note}

-{{site.data.keyword.bplong_notm}} deprecates Terraform v0.11 support from July 2021, as HashiCorp Configuration Language has deprecates Terraform v0.11 in Terraform providers.
+Announcement: {{site.data.keyword.bplong_notm}} deprecates older version of Terraform.
+For more information, about version of Terraform depreciation, see [Deprecating Terraform versions in IBM Cloud Schematics](/docs/schematics?topic=schematics-deprecate-tf-version).  v0.11 support from July 2021, as HashiCorp Configuration Language has deprecates Terraform v0.11 in Terraform providers.
-{: note}
+{: deprecated}

 **Syntax**